Ijwu/Archipelago.MultiClient.Net.Analyzers/README.md

 an item might have multiple flag values set, such as `ItemFlags.Advancement | ItemFlags.Trap`.
 In such scenarios, a switch statement does not capture the programmer's intent ("is this item a progression item") due to its use of direct comparisons.
 Instead, if-else statements with `HasFlag` should be used to perform the comparison.
-`ItemFlags.Filler` is exempt from this rule because it has the value 0 and `HasFlag(0)` always returns true.

 This analyzer also offers a corresponding fix action "Convert ItemFlags switch to if/else" on offending switch statements.
 These statements will be replaced with an if-else tree containing the matching `HasFlag` checks.